Tabaristan uprising: Background

 After the Muslim conquest of Persia, most of Iran's territories fell under Muslim hands.
 The Muslim conquerors discriminated and harassed Zoroastrians and forced them to pay Jizya.
-Among the former Sasanian territories, southern coasts of Caspian Sea sternly stood against Arabs and influence of Islam.
+Among the former Sasanian territories, the southern coast of the Caspian Sea sternly stood against Arabs and the influence of Islam.
 These areas were sheltered by the high mountains of Alborz, against the attack of the large army of Arabs while advancing towards Khorasan.
-At that time, Tabaristan was the most advanced and populated of the regions south of Caspian Sea, and was ruled by a dynasty of House of Ispahbudhan called the Dabuyids and Tabaristan was subsequently made a regular province of the caliphate, ruled from Amul by an Arab governor, although the local dynasties of the Bavandids, Qarinvandids, the Zarmihrids and Baduspanids, formerly subject to the Dabuyids, continued to control the mountainous interior as tributary vassals of the Abbasid government.
+At that time, Tabaristan was the most advanced and populated of the regions south of the Caspian Sea, and was ruled by a dynasty of House of Ispahbudhan called the Dabuyids and Tabaristan was subsequently made a regular province of the caliphate, ruled from Amul by an Arab governor, although the local dynasties of the Bavandids, Qarinvandids, the Zarmihrids and Baduspanids, formerly subject to the Dabuyids, continued to control the mountainous interior as tributary vassals of the Abbasid government.

 Caliph Al-Mansur sent his son and heir, al-Mahdi (r.
 775–785), to recover the treasure of Abu Muslim.
 Khurshid denied having it, and al-Mansur tried to unseat Khurshid by crowning one of his cousins as ispahbadh.
 This did not have the desired effect of challenging the loyalty of Khurshid's subjects, but Khurshid was eventually forced to accommodate the Abbasids by accepting an increase in the annual tribute, which brought it to the level paid to the Sassanids.
 Al-Mansur sent his generals Abu al-Khaṣīb Marzuq and Khazim bin Khuzaymah into Tabaristan, with the intention of completely subduing the country and making it a province.
 Khurshid fled to the fortress of al-Tak in the mountains, where he was besieged in 759–760.
 Although Khurshid himself escaped to nearby Daylam, the fortress eventually fell, and with it his family fell into the hands of the Abbasids and brought to Baghdad.

 From Daylam, Khurshid tried to regain his kingdom.
 He raised an army from the mountain dwellers of the region, and tried to invade Tabaristan in 760.
 Repulsed, he returned to Daylam.
 After learning of his family's capture, took poison, probably in 761.

 Tabaristan became a regular province of the Caliphate, ruled from Amul by an Arab governor, although the local dynasties of the Bavandids, Karinids and Zarmihrids, formerly subject to the Dabuyids, continued to control the mountainous interior as tributary vassals of the Abbasid government.

 Abu al-Khaṣīb Marzuq was the first Abbasid governor of Tabaristan, who constructed a great mosque in Sari.